 Comment 3: For the significant effects, why don’t the authors report p-values?
 For example, the p-value is missing on p.
 14 for the main effect of pair type and the interaction.
 I get that the F values reflect the significant effects, but convention is to still report them.
 Similarly, for the marginal means, SE or SD should also be reported.

-Response: We choose to report p-values only for non-significant and marginal effects, as for significant effects, the primary interest should be the size of the effect (as indicated by partial eta-squared for ANOVAs or Cohen’s d for t-tests).
+Response: We choose to report p-values only for non-significant and marginal effects, as for significant effects, we chose to report the effect size estimate which is the more important statistic given p-values cannot/should not be used to infer statistical differences.
+Our approach is consistent with the “new statistics” approach that has been advocated in recent years by the APS and applied at Psychological Science (see the workshops posted by Geoff Cumming).
+However, for completeness, we have included these statistics in our Appendix (Tables A3, A5, and A7).
 Comment 4: On p.
 15 it says “recall was highest for frequency judgments (50.69), followed by the JOL (51.40) and …” the authors may want to double check this to fix the order of the groups or the values.

-Response: We appreciate your attention to detail.
-This has been corrected.
+Response: This has been corrected.

 Thank you for taking the time to review our manuscript.